jezzsantos/saastack/docs/design-principles/0010-rest-api.md

 The
 `N+1` problem mentioned in the Embedding section above, is alleviated somewhat by the presence of the network of data, and dependent largely on how many services are providing resources to the network.
 The network of data will not reside within the bounds of a single service, nor between resources that are served by the same service, since its unlikely that those in-process method calls are cached in the HTTP caches of the network of data.
-However, outside the services, and as services are separated (i.e. Move towards becoming micro-services), the network of data starts to have more of a performance benefit to the
+However, outside the services, and as services are separated (i.e. Move towards becoming microservices), the network of data starts to have more of a performance benefit to the
 `N+1` problem.

 ### Searches & Filtering